makersacademy/takeaway-challenge/README.md

 # Takeaway Challenge
 #### (Forked from [makersacademy/takeaway-challenge](https://github.com/makersacademy/takeaway-challenge))

-## A system modeling the functionality of a takeaway restaurant.
+## A program modeling the functionality of a takeaway restaurant:
 - User is able to print the restaurante menu
 - Dishes can be added to the order
 - Current order can be viewed and its total price confirmed